JarvisSan22/OPC-N3_python/README.md

 - **/DHT** DHT  Sensors libary by Adafuit
 - **DHT.py** DHT scripts to be called in **start.py** to log data to csv
 - **GPS.py** edits of python GPS scripts by [Dan Mandle](https://github.com/ggtd/independend-python-gps-logger-for-airodump-ng/blob/master/log_position.py) to be called in **start.py** to log data to csv
+- **AQ/MulOPCData.py** script to read the csv output, accounting for multiple OPC attaced to one RPI3

 ### Bascis Function list: